 Avoid Causes of Foot Pain

 You can buy heel cup inserts for your shoes that will cushion and provide support for your heel.
-If you have high arches or flat feet, inserts that help support the arch as well is recommended.
-Even if you only have plantar fasciitis in one foot, I recommend getting and using the inserts for both feet.
+If you have high arches or flat feet, inserts that help support the arch as well are recommended.
+Even if you only have plantar fasciitis on one foot, I recommend getting and using the inserts for both feet.

 To try them out, you can just get one pair and move them when you change shoes.
 Once you realize how helpful they are, you may want to purchase several pairs so you can leave them in several pairs of shoes.

-Besides the ones that can be purchased over the counter, your podiatrist will also be able to provide prescription orthopedics that you can insert in your shoes.
+Besides the ones that can be purchased over the counter, your podiatrist will also be able to provide prescription orthopedics that you can insert into your shoes.